-Steamed Cod Fish is another indulging recipe you can effortlessly recreate at home.
+Steamed Cod Fish is another indulgent recipe you can effortlessly recreate at home.
+Cod has a ‘sweet’ taste that you can just eat it on its own without seasoning.
 This recipe is simple and absolutely delicious.
-The flesh of fresh cod is silky and practically melt in your mouth.
-Cod has a ‘sweet’ taste that you can just eat it on its own without seasoning.
-Not only that, I can eat rice with just this awesome sauce alone.
-Simply umami!
+Silky steamed cod that practically melt in your mouth, with an awesome umami sauce is heavenly.
+Not only that, I can eat plain rice with this sauce alone.
+So good!

 2 weeks ago, my classmate EY told me she had difficulty in finding the right kind of cod to steam.
-The ones she bought in Brisbane (Norwegian cod) doesn’t have the same texture as the ones she had back in Malaysian.
+The ones she bought in Brisbane (Norwegian cod) doesn’t have the same texture as the ones she had back in Malaysia.
 She got me puzzled as I’m a noob when it comes to cooking fish.
-The very few times I’ve bought cod all have the same texture, never really knew there is different types of cod.
+The very few times I’ve bought cod (can be counted with 1 hand), all of them have the same texture, and I never really knew there is different types of cod.
 The 2 supermarkets I went to sells Alaskan Cod, which I bought for this recipe.
 This piece of 300g costs me RM30.
 Ordering Cod Fish at a restaurant could easily costs more than RM60.
-This is definitely by far more economical to eat this at home.
+It is definitely far more economical to prepare this dish at home.

 Steaming is a very healthy and easy way to prepare fish.
 Preparing a perfectly steamed fish just require a little knowledge.
 You will get a perfectly steamed fish with this timing: